All Episodes

 I mean, it's almost as bad as waterboarding, the left told us.

-The pictures were out, and the left had embarked on a on a crusade to damage the war effort, not just the war on terror, the war in Iraq.
+The point is this: the pictures were out, and the left had embarked on a crusade to damage the war effort, not just the war on terror, the war in Iraq.

-One of the two terrorists who had attacked the French magazine, had claimed that he had been inspired to join Jihad because of the Abu Grab prison photos.
+One of the two terrorists who had attacked the French magazine had claimed that he had been inspired to join Jihad because of the Abu Ghraib prison photos.

 And we had been talking earlier that day on the program about that.

-What's going to happen now is that since one of these guys that blew up, killed 12 people at the magazine in Paris, claimed that he became weaponized, if you will, because of the Abu Ghrab photos.
+What's going to happen now is that since one of these guys that blew up, killed 12 people with the magazine in Paris, claimed that he became weaponized, if you will, because of the Abu Grab photos.

 When this is all said and done, this act of terrorism in Paris against the magazine is going to be blamed on George W. Bush.

-And made that prediction, it was either Thursday or Friday, and lo and behold, ladies and gentlemen, I have two different places where it's happened.
+And lo and behold, ladies and gentlemen, I have two different places where it's happened.

-Foreign policy magazine, Which is a publication of the uh the New World Order bunch.
+Foreign Policy Magazine, which is a publication of the New World Order bunch.

 What is it?

-And then the independent UK did the same thing over the weekend.
+And then the independent UK did the same thing over the weekend, exactly as predicted would happen.

 Paris attacks do not blame the atrocities on security failures.

-World of you of the causes of last week's carnage are political a blowback from the wars in the Middle East.
+World of view of the causes of last week's carnage are political, a blowback from the wars in the Middle East.

-And the the cops arrive on bicycles, and they all they have were billy clubs.
+And the cops arrive on bicycles and all they have were billy clubs.

 And Eugene Robinson, thank God it didn't happen here.

-Oh my god, the gun control laws and this is as easy as guns are to get in this.
+Oh my God, the gun control laws, and this is as easy as guns are to get in this goal.

 It's depressing.